Equivariant homotopic distance: Equivariant homotopic distance

-\end{proposition} \begin{proof} By \Cref{thm: DG equals secat}, we have $D_G(f,g)=\sct_G(\bar{\pi}_Y)$.
+\begin{proof} By \Cref{thm: DG equals secat}, we have $\D_G(f,g)=\sct_G(\bar{\pi}_Y)$.
 The inequality then follows from \Cref{connect}.
-Indeed, for every closed subgroup $H\leq G$, the map $\pi _Y^H$ is an $s$-equivalence, and since the fixed point functor $(-)^H$ preserves pullbacks, it follows that $\overline{\pi} _Y^H$ is also an $s$-equivalence. \end{proof}
+Indeed, for every closed subgroup $H \leq G$, the map $\pi_Y^H$ is an $s$-equivalence, and since the fixed-point functor $(-)^H$ preserves pullbacks, it follows that $\bar{\pi}_Y^H$ is also an $s$-equivalence. \end{proof}